 Because the best way to tell if your child isn’t ready?
 When learning becomes a drag and he doesn’t enjoy the process, and the challenge is too difficult for him right now.
 When learning isn’t fun anymore but a power struggle between the two of you.

-Otherwise, believe in him—they can do pretty amazing things.
+Otherwise, believe in your kids—they can do pretty amazing things.

 9. Let your child fail